unkn0wncode/workflowy/README.md

 - `GetNode` - get a node by ID, returns a `*Node` struct
 - `ListNodes` - list nodes under a parent (or root), returns `[]*Node`
 - `UpdateNode` - update a node, pass parameters in `Update` struct
+- `MoveNode` - move a node to a new parent, pass parameters in `Move` struct
 - `DeleteNode` - delete a node by ID
 - `CompleteNode` - complete a node by ID
 - `UncompleteNode` - uncomplete a node by ID